AxiSEMunity/AxiSEM3D/doc/Installation.md

 # the number of processors can be arbitrary
 mpirun -np 4 ./axisem3d
 ```
 If you see an error message saying *missing input directory*, it means that AxiSEM3D has been built successfully.
-On a cluster, you may ha
+On a cluster, you may need to acquire resource before `mpirun`.

 ### 3. Complete examples